ceph/ceph-cm-ansible/roles/maas/README.md

         description: "..."           # Optional, stored on the VLAN
         mtu: 1500                    # Optional, applied during VLAN update
         dhcp_on: false               # Optional.
 If true, MAAS DHCP is enabled for the VLAN
+        relay_vlan: 1338             # Optional.
+VID (same fabric) that DHCP/PXE traffic for this
+                                     # VLAN is relayed through.
+Tells MAAS not to move this VLAN's
+                                     # subnets to the VLAN the boot traffic was observed on.
+                                     # Mutually exclusive with dhcp_on.
+Set to '' to clear a relay;
+                                     # omit to leave MAAS untouched.
         primary_rack_controller: ""  # Optional per-VLAN override of the global primary rack controller
         subnets:
           - cidr: 10.20.192.0/20     # Required